Guan Lu

-Stories
+Anecdotes

 Putting the dead to rest

 At one time, Wang Ji heard of Guan Lu's fame and invited him to visit him.
 One of Wang Ji's other guests said that his wife was suffering from severe headaches while his son felt pain in his heart.
 Wang Ji then asked Guan Lu to find out why.
 Guan Lu used the casting lots method and told them that there were two dead bodies buried in the west corner of the main hall and that a wall had been built across them.
 One of them held a spear while the other carried a bow and arrows.
 The spearman died from a gash in his head while the archer died after being stabbed in the heart.
 Wang Ji then ordered his men to start digging and they found two badly decomposed bodies fitting exactly the description given by Guan Lu.
 Guan Lu then instructed them to rebury the bodies three miles outside the walls.
 After that, the woman and the boy recovered from their headaches and heart pains.

 Extending Zhao Yang's lifespan

-In another story, Guan Lu once saw a youth plowing a field, approached him and asked for his name.
+In another anecdote, Guan Lu once saw a youth plowing a field, approached him and asked for his name.
 The youth, named Zhao Yang, was only 19 years old then.
 Guan Lu sensed an aura of death around Zhao Yang and predicted that he would die within three days, so he advised him on how to avoid his unfortunate fate.
 He said, "Tomorrow, go to the forest in the south.
 You will see two men sitting on boulders beneath a lofty tree playing chess.
 The sinister-looking one will be wearing white and facing south.
 The other man, who looks kind, will be wearing red.
 They will be so deeply engrossed in their game that they will not notice anyone approaching.
 You must then kneel down and humbly present them food and wine.
 After they have accepted your offerings, you must prostrate yourself and tearfully beg them to grant you an extension on your lifespan.
 You will then gain an increased span of life.
 Above all things, you must not tell them that I told you to do this."
 The following day, the man in red replaced the number 1 with the number 9, which meant that he had altered Zhao Yang's fate to allow him to live until the age of 99.
 The two men, who were apparently deities in charge of deciding people's lifespans, then told Zhao Yang to go back to Guan Lu and warn him that if he attempted to meddle with the ways of fate again, he would suffer punishment from Heaven.